Home » Recipe Index » Side Dishes

 Ingredients needed to make sausage balls with flour

-How to Make Easy Sausage Balls Without Bisquick
+How to Make Sausage Balls Without Bisquick

-STEP TWO: Line a baking sheet with parchment paper and set it aside.
+STEP ONE: Preheat the oven to 350F degrees.
+Line a baking sheet with parchment paper and set aside.

 Collage of steps to mix all the ingredients into a bowl together